wangfei20/Freact/README.md

-Freact, a simple implmentation of React
+Freact, a simple implementation of React